Aliases for CALR Gene

 GeneCards Summary for CALR Gene

 CALR (Calreticulin) is a Protein Coding gene.
-Diseases associated with CALR include myelofibrosis with myeloid metaplasia, somatic and thrombocythemia 1.
-Among its related pathways are Disease and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include calcium ion binding and iron ion binding.
-An important paralog of this gene is CANX.
+Diseases associated with CALR include Myelofibrosis and Thrombocythemia 1.
+Among its related pathways are Androgen receptor signaling pathway and Binding and Uptake of Ligands by Scavenger Receptors.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding.
+An important paralog of this gene is CALR3.

 Calcium-binding chaperone that promotes folding, oligomeric assembly and quality control in the endoplasmic reticulum (ER) via the calreticulin/calnexin cycle.
 This lectin interacts transiently with almost all of the monoglucosylated glycoproteins that are synthesized in the ER.
 Interacts with the DNA-binding domain of NR3C1 and mediates its nuclear export.
 Involved in maternal gene expression regulation.
 May participate in oocyte maturation via the regulation of calcium homeostasis (By similarity).